vjanousk/mouse-go-analysis/README.md

 ## Overview

-SNP variants for two mouse strains (PWD/PhJ, WSB/EiJ) were downloaded from the Mouse Genome Project FTP site (ftp://ftp-mouse.sanger.ac.uk/).
+SNP variants for two mouse strains (PWD/PhJ, WSB/EiJ) were downloaded from the Mouse Genome Project FTP site [Mouse Genome Project](ftp://ftp-mouse.sanger.ac.uk/).
 PWD/PhJ and WSB/EiJ represent Mus musculus musculus and Mus musculus domesticus subspecies, respectively.

 The aim is to identify genes with high relative divergence between the two strains and carry Gene Ontology enrichment analysis for genes according to the divergence.

 ## Description of the pipeline

-1. Selecting SNPs that are divergent between the two strains
+#### 1. Selecting SNPs that are divergent between the two strains

 Other criteria used for selection is the PHRED quality and read depth (DP).
 Divergent SNPs are identified using Fst function built in the `vcftools`.
 SNPs are considered to be divergent when Fst equals 1.